klonyyy/MCUViewer/README.md

 Answer: try logging less channels simultaneously.
 It could be that you've saturated the SWO pin bandwidth.

 3. Problem: My trace looks like its supposed to but I get "delayed timestamp 1" indicator
 Answer: This is not a critical error, however you should be cautious as some of the trace frames may be delayed.
-To fix try logging less channels simultaneously.s
+To fix try logging less channels simultaneously.

 ## Why
 I'm working in the motor control industry where it is crucial to visualize some of the process data in real-time.
 Since The beginning, I was working with [STMStudio](https://www.st.com/en/development-tools/stm-studio-stm32.html), which is, or rather was, a great tool.
 Unfortunately, ST stopped supporting it which means there are some annoying bugs, and it doesn't work well with mangled c++ object names.
 Also, it works only on Windows which is a big downside.
 If you've ever used it you probably see how big of an inspiration it was for creating STMViewer :) ST's other project in this area - [Cube Monitor](https://www.st.com/en/development-tools/stm32cubemonitor.html) - has, in my opinion, too much overhead on adding variables, plots and writing values.
-I think it's designed for creating dashboards, and thus it serves a different purpose.
+I think it's designed for creating dashboards, and thus it serves a very different purpose.
 On top of that I think the plot manipulation is much worse compared to STMStudio or STMViewer.

 Since Trace Viewer module was added STMViewer has a unique property of displaying SWO trace data which both CubeMonitor and STMStudio currently lack.